 Each of the social channels have different formats and nuances, as well as a unique audience.
 Tracking your content on a calendar helps you pinpoint which content is performing the best on each channel.
 This means you can create a platform-specific strategy for your future posts.

 Scheduling regular posts boosts your engagement and reminds you to send your content out to the right place at the right time.
-If you’re sticking to the best practice times to post on different channels, it’s important that you don’t forget and post things when engagement is low or your audience is asleep.
+If you’re sticking to the best practice times to post on different channels, it’s important that you don’t post things when engagement is low or your audience is asleep.

 If you have a team helping you with your social media, your content calendar will show them which channel to post on, who’s responsible for posting, and the time every post needs to go out.
 This ensures your content strategy runs as seamlessly as possible and your hard work doesn’t go to waste.